 Lorraine Ondov learned to cycle as a child on a friend’s bike, and she immediately fell in love with the feeling of freedom it gave her.
 While she was promised her own bike for her fourteenth birthday, her parents weren’t able to buy it.
 In the end, Lorraine didn’t get a bicycle until her fiftieth birthday.
 She’s been an avid cycler ever since—she’s even ridden partway up Going to the Sun Road.
 These days, Lorraine rides an adult-sized tricycle called Trixie, and her route mostly takes her around the neighborhood near her Buffalo Hill Terrace home.
 Bike riding still gives her a sense of freedom and excitement.
 “When I think of the gal who was fourteen years old and then finally got her dream—and to follow it all the way through, that’s pretty special,” Lorraine mused during her photo session.

-Clyde Pederson made first started woodcarvings when he was in high school.
-It wasn’t until much later, after he retired from his work as a farmer, that he took up the hobby in earnest.
+Clyde Pederson made his first woodcarvings when he was in high school.
+However, it wasn’t until much later, after he retired from his work as a farmer, that he took up the hobby in earnest.
 When he and his wife, Jeanine, were camped at an RV park, they came across a fellow camper who was carving small boots.
 Clyde was inspired to take up his own knife and chisel, and a passion was born.
 Clyde never took a class in woodcarving.
 Instead, he used books.
 He even learned the intricate art of bark carving from a book.
 However, it’s sometimes difficult to use pictures as examples.
 “You can’t duplicate a [bark] carving because the bark dictates what you can do,” Clyde told us during his photo session.
 “You have to be creative.”
 Clyde certainly is creative—as the carvings in his apartment of everything from wildlife to cartoon characters attest!

 Upon entering Shirley Pryor’s room at the Immanuel Skilled Care Center, visitors are immediately struck by three beautiful paintings hanging on her walls.
 These paintings are Shirley’s own work, the remnants of a lifelong passion for art.
 When asked how she started painting, Shirley replies, “I just always liked to draw” and goes on to note that she started drawing as soon as she could hold a pencil.
 This love of drawing morphed into a love of and career in painting.
 Shirley taught art for thirty years.
 She also sold dozens of paintings and, between sales and teaching, supported herself and her three children with the proceeds of her art.
 Most of her work is in oils, but she painted occasionally in watercolors or pastels.
 While she enjoyed painting still lifes and landscapes, Shirley is most proud of a full-length portrait she once painted of her daughter.